craftisan/jetbrains-installer/README.md

 A simple script to install latest JetBrains IDEs. **No activation code required.
 No license server required.**

+No need to uninstall or install the IDE manually, the script will do that too.

 ### _Supported JetBrains products:_
 PhpStorm, WebStorm, PyCharm